damusss/mili/guide/data.md

 # `ImageLayerCache`

 This object is an highly specialized optimization tool for image rendering.
 It finds a purpose whenever the UI application has to render a large number of images that are on the same UI Z layer (for example, a grid of cards, a list of icons, etc).
 Normally every frame a draw call is performed for every one of those images, and the repetitiveness of the operation can impact performance.
 This object will cache images and their position and draw them to an intermediate surface (refreshed whenever something changes) which is then drawn on the canva.
 The object also supports a size and an offset.
 To use the object you must create and store an instance of it, and assign the instance to the `layer_cache` style of the image components you want to apply the layer to.
 The same image components must also be provided a valid `ImageCache` object (otherwise an exception is raised).
 As stated before the images sharing an image layer will be drawn at the same z index.
 By default every image layer cache is automatically drawn after every element.
-If you wish to draw it between elements (avoiding overlappings) you must pass the `ImageLayerCache` instance to the `image_layer_cache` style of the **element** (not image) after which the layer should be rendered.
+If you wish to draw it between elements (avoiding overlappings) you must use the component `MILI.image_layer_renderer` passing the `ImageLayerCache` instance to it after the element after which the layer should be rendered.

 Example usage: